10 Snakes Of Tanzania, From Harmless To Lethal

 Source: iNaturalist user John Lyakurwa – CC BY 4.0

-Of the 54 African countries, Tanzania hosts a large amount of rare species relative to its size, and snakes are no exception.
+Of the 54 African countries, Tanzania hosts a particularly large amount of rare species relative to its size, and snakes are no exception.
 The reason is the Usambara mountain range, which was formed 2 million years ago.
 It peaks at just 2289 metres, but was originally coated with misty rainforest, and today is a global bodiversity hotspot.
 The range is divided into the east Usambara mountains in northeast Tanzania, which are wetter but lower in elevation, and the west Usambara.

 One species that lives here is the Usambara green snake, a harmless member of the large Philothamnus family.
 This species averages at 50-80cm, with an alltime record of 92cm.
 Usambara green snakes move by day, and have round pupils.
 They’re variable in colours, with many green-brown like above, and others having unusual blue tinges.
 They’re also flexible in habitat, roaming both closed forests and open grasslands.
 Usambara green snakes lack venom, and hold prey in place with their sharp teeth instead.
 They lay 14 eggs with an elongated shape, and hatchlings measure 18-20cm.